-Judge: woman charged with faking kidnapping can leave jail
+Judge: Woman charged with faking kidnapping can leave jail

 REDDING, Calif.
-(AP) — A Northern California woman who was arrested last week for faking her own 2016 kidnapping and lying to federal agents investigating the alleged abduction can be released from jail, a federal judge ruled Tuesday.
+(AP) — A Northern California woman who was arrested last week for allegedly faking her own 2016 kidnapping and lying to federal agents who were investigating can be released from jail, a federal judge ruled Tuesday.

 Sherri Papini, 39, can be released after her family posts a $120,000 bond, which they were expected to do later Tuesday, The Sacramento Bee reported.